 The existing Nchf capabilities exposed by CHF to SMF for individual UE 5G data connectivity charging can be used for this purpose when the Mobile Network Operator (MNO) serving the UE is also acting as the Network Slice (NS) Tenant(s).

-A given S-NSSAI can be Teneant specific or shared between multiple Tenants.
+A given S-NSSAI can be Tenant specific or shared between multiple Tenants.

 The MNO Converged Charging system encompasses both individual UEs and NS Tenants(s).